Hyperfoil/Horreum/README.md

 Note that this docker-compose script is intended for developer use; for production, check out [Horreum operator](https://github.com/Hyperfoil/horreum-operator).

+If you are having problems with Grafana login after restarting the infrastructure run `rm horreum-backend/.env .grafana` to wipe out old environment files.

 If you are using Podman (and podman-compose) rather than Docker, please use

 ```bash